remarcmij/arr-reduce/README.md

 ## Example 3: use reduce to group an array by a common property

 In this example our bucket is not an array, but an (initially empty) object.
-It groups the array element by gender.
+It groups the array elements by gender.

 ```
 const arr = [